Mini Apple Pies

 Cook the apple filling

-Melt butter in a skillet over medium heat, then add diced apples, brown sugar, granulated sugar, cinnamon, nutmeg, and lemon juice.
+Add the diced apples, brown sugar, granulated sugar, cinnamon, nutmeg, and lemon juice, and stir well.

 -